Extending classical surrogate modelling to high-dimensions through supervised dimensionality reduction: a data-driven approach: Selected compression and surrogate modelling techniques used in this paper

 As for the case of Kriging, the LOO error (see \eqref{eq:epsilon_LOO}) is analytically available from the expansion coefficients \citep{BlatmanJCP2011}:

 where $h_i$ is the $i^{th}$ component of the vector given by:

 and $\mat{A}$ is the experimental matrix with entries $A_{ij} = \Psi_j\prt{\bfx^{(i)})}$.

-To calculate the \textit{proxy PCE} surrogates used during the DRSM optimisation phase (see \secref{sec:Meth:DRSM:proxy}), the input variables in $\bfz$, are assumed uniformly distributed and independent.
+To calculate the \textit{proxy} PCE surrogates used during the DRSM optimisation phase (see \secref{sec:Meth:DRSM:proxy}), the input variables in $\bfz$, are modelled as uniformly distributed (with bounds inferred from the experimental design) and independent.
 The PCE coefficients are computed by solving \eqref{eq:PCE_leastSquares_min} using the ordinary least squares method \citep{Berveiller2006}.
 To calculate the PCE coefficients of the final, high-accuracy, surrogate $\widehat{\cm}(g(\bfx;\widehat{\bfw}))$, the distributions of the input variables are fitted using kernel-smoothing, while retaining the independence assumption, motivated by the results in \citet{TorreJCP2018}.
+In the latter it is shown that ignoring the input dependencies results in PCE surrogates with improved point-wise accuracy, because it avoids highly non-linear input transforms that introduce additional complexity.
 In addition, a sparse solution is obtained by solving the optimisation problem in \eqref{eq:PCE_leastSquares_min} using least angle regression \citep{BlatmanJCP2011} instead of ordinary least squares.